SAP-samples/cap-cds-hands-on/exercises/11/README.md

 you know that we don't even need a function for such a facility?

-One of the best features of developing with the CAP framework is that it allows us to push out logic to the extremities:
+One of the best features of developing with the CAP framework is that it allows us to push out logic and mechanics to the extremities:

 - upwards to the declarative surface area of our domain model (and related service definitions)